Transport and phase separation of active Brownian particles in fluctuating environments: Theoretical results for a single particle

-Sub-Ordination is a strong mathematical technique to describe complex stochastic processes \cite{bochner2005harmonic} (see Refs.~\cite{weron2009anomalous,thiel2013disentangling} for examples).
-Chechkin et al \cite{chechkin2017brownian} extended the notion of the sub-ordination to the problem of the diffusing diffusivity of a passive Brownian particle by connecting the diffusivity to the random time increment of the original Brownian motion.
-Inspired by this work, we rewrite the Eq.~\ref{fokkir} in the subordinated form:
+{Subordination is a powerful mathematical technique to treat complex stochastic processes \cite{bochner2005harmonic}.
+The essence of the subordination method is to associate a random variable with the time unit of the subordinated process (see Refs.~\cite{weron2009anomalous,thiel2013disentangling} for examples).} Recently, Chechkin \textit{et al.} \cite{chechkin2017brownian} extended this concept to the problem of a passive Brownian particle with diffusing diffusivity.
+This was done by connecting the diffusivity to the random time increment of the original Brownian motion.
+Inspired by this work, we rewrite the Eq.~(\ref{fokkir}) in the subordinated form

-where $P(\bm{r},\phi,u)$ is the PDF of the particle displacement and orientation corresponding to an ordinary ABP described by Eq.~\ref{1}.
-The Fokker-Plank equation above corresponds to the Langevin equation of the motion of the modified ABP whose subordinated form reads as
+where we introduced a new, random variable $u$ whose time derivative is given by $\varUpsilon(t)$.
+We refer to $u$ as the subordinator.